 Manslaughter is killing that is less than murder and is defined as “where the accused committed the offence ‘in the heat of passion caused by sudden provocation’ where they acted suddenly without sufficient time for their passion to cool off.”
 Manslaughter is any culpable homicide which is not considered murder or infanticide.

 Criminal Negligence Causing Death is when the death was because of a careless act or failure to act that showed disregard for the life of another.

-Manslaughter Vs. Involuntary Manslaughter
+Manslaughter vs. Involuntary Manslaughter

 Manslaughter is a killing where the intent is less than murder.
 Many times it is difficult to prove the intent of a person and it may come down to what the accused was thinking at the time of the killing.
 Criminal defence lawyers can use this uncertainty to argue that the accused did cause harm but did not intend on killing the person, resulting in a conviction of manslaughter instead of murder, and a much lighter sentence.

-How Lawyers Defend Against Murder Charges
+How Lawyers Defend Murder Charges

 According to the s.
 34 (1) of the Criminal Code, the Court must also take other considerations into account when hearing a murder case such as: